Books and Supplies: $4,000

 These are loans offered by lenders and institutions for educational expenses.
 These loans are not guaranteed student loans.
 Lenders and institutions have varying credit approval criteria that must be met by loan applicants.
 These loans have a variable interest rate.

-These loans are also offered by lenders and institutions for educational expenses and have varying credit approval criteria that must be met by the loan applicants.
-These loans are fixed at 8.5% (2009).
+These loans are also offered by the U.S. Department of Education for educational expenses and have varying credit approval criteria that must be met by the loan applicants.
+These loans are fixed at 7.9 percent.